Casper Mattress ReviewCASPER HAVE LEFT EUROPE. THIS MATTRESS IS NO LONGER AVAIABLE.

 Spot Relief (point elasticity):

 This is the amount of foam outside the area of contact that is affected by the area being depressed.
 Less area of affect is better for actual body contouring.
 Casper did ok but at the bottom end of the mattresses I have tested.
-In line with Leesa and better than the Emma Hybrid.
-Behind the likes of Simba and the firmer Eve and Bruno.
+In line with Leesa and better than the Una Organic Mattress.
+Behind the likes of Simba, Ergoflex mattress, Nectar Mattress and the firmer Eve and Bruno.

 Mattress for Sex/Bounce:

 This is a far more asked question than you may think.
 I judge a mattress to be good in this area if it has good bounce and spring without being like a trampoline.
-Casper scores well in this regard having more bounce than the Leesa or Simba and on a par with Emma Mattresses.
-Best that I have tested so far would be the Otty or Eve.
+Casper scores well in this regard having more bounce than the Leesa or Simba and on a par with the Emma Original Mattress.
+Best that I have tested so far would be the Otty.
 Bruno has the most bounce but possibly too much bounce together its its firmness not being ideal for sex.

 Casper state a maximum weight capacity of 150 kg per person, this is very good and way above the average of 114 kg.

 There is a deep relationship between the amount of energy transferred across a mattress and the amount of bounce it has.
 Foam mattresses are inherently good at motion transfer in that they dissipate the energy absorbed very well.
 That being said they will still vary according to densities and blends used.
 Casper being a little bouncier will not fair quite so well for motion transference, but this is relative, it is not bad by any means.
 On the other hand the spot relief is good meaning as you fall down onto it a smaller area than say the Leesa is affected.
-Overall Casper is behind all but the very bouncy Bruno for motion transfer.
+Overall Casper is in line with Leesa original and Simba.
+Better than Una, Bruno, Leesa Hybrid and Otty.

 Type of Sleepers this mattress suits: